 Our school was opened in January 1953 as an answer to the post-war “baby boom” in which there were far too many children chasing too few school places.

 Beechwood was built on the site of an old brickworks and Southampton Corporation (as it was then known) paid £1 for the land.
 However, it proved to be not such a bargain as the ground was waterlogged and they had to build a huge, deep concrete platform for the school to stand on, at great expense.

 It has had its ups and downs and, whilst it opened with pupil numbers of approximately five hundred or more, it has had as few as one hundred and fifty children on roll.
-Numbers are rising as the birth rate in the City increases and, by 2017, it will again hold twelve classes with thirty children in each class.
+We are now back to full capacity with 12 classrooms and 30 children in each.